tibbben/geospatial-visualization/course_description.md

 -   Safe Space: All opinions will be respected, diversity of thought encouraged, and positive criticism cultivated.
 If students feel that the classroom is not a safe space or that there is a policy violation in the classroom, please talk to the instructor or seek help through these UM resources:
   -   If your report concern addresses an immediate threat of harm to a student or the university community, please call the University of Miami Police Department at (305) 284-6666 or dial 911.
-  -   [Title IX Resource Center](https://titleix.miami.edu/index.html) for reporting sexual misconduct, harrassment, or discrimination.
+  -   [Title IX Resource Center](https://titleix.miami.edu/index.html) for reporting sexual misconduct, harassment, or discrimination.
   -   [Dean of Students Office](https://doso.studentaffairs.miami.edu/student-support/report-a-concern/index.html) for general concerns and specific concerns related to student sexual misconduct, drug and alcohol abuse, academic integrity, personal challenges, and UM employee violations.

 -   Computer/Web Browsing: Computer use and web browsing are part of class activities and are to be always relevant to course material.
 Other forms of computer use or web browsing that are not relevant to the class are not permitted.